Yoshua-Carrera/mock-api/README.md

 ## 🏗️ Architecture

-The server operates on a directory-to-URL mapping principle.
+The server operates on a directory-to-URL mapping principle for both REST and GraphQL.

-### Folder-Based Routing
+### 1. REST Folder-Based Routing
-The server dynamically maps incoming requests to local files based on the HTTP method and URL path:
+The server dynamically maps incoming REST requests to local files based on the HTTP method and URL path:
 `./src/mocks/{METHOD}/{PATH}/`

 **Examples:**
 - `GET /hello` -> `./src/mocks/GET/hello/`
 - `POST /auth/login` -> `./src/mocks/POST/auth/login/`

+### 2. GraphQL Folder-Based Routing
+The server exposes a GraphQL endpoint at `/graphql`.
+Operations are mapped to files based on the operation type (query/mutation) and the operation name:
+`./src/mocks/graphql/{operationType}/{operationName}/`

+**Examples:**
+- `query { hello { ... } }` -> `./src/mocks/graphql/query/hello/`
+- `mutation { login { ... } }` -> `./src/mocks/graphql/mutation/login/`

 ### 🔑 The `mockFile` Header (Mock Selection)
-This is the core mechanism for selecting specific mock scenarios within a folder.
+This is the core mechanism for selecting specific mock scenarios within a folder for both REST and GraphQL.

 1. **Default Behavior**: If no header is provided, the server always looks for `_default.json` in the corresponding directory.
 2. **Explicit Selection**: To use a specific mock file, pass the `mockFile` header with the name of the JSON file (without the `.json` extension).